Putting nature on the payroll at Wiston Estate

 “It’s been amazing seeing Penny come on board,” says Rick Goring, Chairman of Wiston Estate.
 “It’s very easy to make yourself feel good by saying, ‘oh, we’ve got skylarks, and there are linnets and corn buntings’, but having somebody on-site full time who can identify what is and isn’t working on the land has been a real game-changer.”

-In October 2023, with strategic guidance from Knight Frank, Wiston’s long-standing rural consultancy advisor, the estate became one of the first in England to complete a private BNG deal, ahead of new legislation requiring most developments to deliver at least 10% biodiversity net gain, which came into force in February 2024.
+In October 2023, the estate became one of the first in England to complete a private BNG deal, ahead of new legislation requiring most developments to deliver at least 10% biodiversity net gain, which came into force in February 2024.
+For more detail on this, please click here.

 Rather than treating the income as a windfall, the estate reinvested directly in ecological capability, using the proceeds to fund the appointment of Green, a move Goring describes as a “ten-year dream.”
 Her expertise has already begun to shift the estate’s understanding of biodiversity.